FunbiOyede/Exchange-Rate-Service/README.md

 # Exchange Rate Service
-A simple service that gives the latest and historical exchange rate for any currency.
+A simple service that gives the latest and historical exchange rates for any currency using [openexchangerates.org](https://openexchangerates.org/).